United Arab Emirates - Country Commercial Guide

 The UAE may be a challenging place for U.S. companies to do business, especially if they are unfamiliar with banking practices in the region.
 Payment recovery tends to be slower than in the United States and Europe.
 Payment delays of many months and sometimes years are not uncommon.

 Checks are an important payment instrument in the UAE for transactions of large amounts.
-The Image Check Clearing System (ICCS) has accelerated check processing since it was introduced in 2008.
-Bounced checks are considered a criminal offense and can be punished by prison sentences.
+Checks are processed and cleared digitally on the same day using Image Check Clearing System (ICCS) .
+Bounced checks are considered a criminal offense in most cases and can be punished by prison sentences.

 Electronic fund transfers are widely used in the UAE.
-The Central Bank operates the UAE Funds Transfer System (UAEFT) the only real-time gross settlement (RTGS) system serving retail and large value payments.
-It also introduced the International Bank Account Numbers (IBAN) system for use by all bank customers in the country in November 2011.
-The system is designed to minimize the risk of errors during cross-border transactions.
+The Central Bank of the UAE (CBUAE) operates the UAE Funds Transfer System (UAEFT) the only real-time gross settlement (RTGS) system serving retail and large value payments.
+CBUAE imposes the use of the International Bank Account Numbers (IBAN) system. .

 The Central Bank launched the UAE SWITCH scheme in 1996, which now connects the ATMs of all but 3 small foreign banks.
 The scheme allows cardholders to withdraw cash from any of the 4,500 ATMs in the UAE, and through its connection to GCCNET, allows cardholders to obtain service at ATMs throughout the Gulf region.

 VISA and MasterCard credit cards are widely accepted by businesses and government services.
 American Express, Diners, and Discover are less widely accepted.
 Small establishments often only accept cash.
-The Central Bank mandated that all cards issued in the UAE must comply with EMV standards (the MasterCard-Visa-Europay global standard for chip-secured credit cards) in 2016.
-Almost all backend systems, point of sale (POS) terminals, and more than 80% of cards in use are currently compliant.
+All backend systems, point of sale (POS) terminals, and cards currently used are compliant with EMV standards (the MasterCard-Visa-Europay global standard for chip-secured credit cards).

 Various digital payments initiatives have emerged in the last few years (the government’s Mobile Wallet, Etisalat Wallet, Beam Wallet, NOL cards, Apple Pay, Google Pay and Samsung Pay), but they are not very widely used yet.
-In 2017, the UAE Central Bank issued the “e-Payment Regulation” to facilitate the adoption of digital payments and regulating its infrastructure.
-It is still unclear if virtual currencies are prohibited in the UAE.
+In recent years CBUAE issued multiple regulations to to facilitate the adoption of digital payments and regulating its infrastructure.
+Virtual assets are not legal tender in the UAE.
+A few virtual assets service providers have been provisionally licensed to operate in UAE.

 The three major global credit rating agencies (S&P, Fitch, and Moody’s) have a regional presence in the UAE and rate most sovereigns (local and federal governments) with the notable exception of the government of Dubai and some of its GREs.
 The Chambers of Commerce of Dubai and Abu Dhabi also offer customized credit reporting to their members.
 The government owned Al Etihad Credit Bureau started operations in 2016 and began providing financial institutions with credit scores.
 Many international trade credit insurers and trade credit risk management providers are also present in the UAE.